BIDS/2015-06-04-berkeley/shell/instructors.md

 but:

 1.  they don't work well on underpowered machines,
-2.  they're confusing for novices (because simple things like copy and paste work differently),
+2.  they're confusing for intermediates (because simple things like copy and paste work differently),
 3.  learners leave the workshop without a working environment on their operating system of choice, and
 4.  learners may show up without having downloaded the VM or the wireless will go down (or become congested) during the lesson.